Skip to main content

 Tree Line USA recognizes public and private utilities that effectively promote the dual goals of safe, reliable electric service and abundant, healthy trees across utility service areas.

-The Citizen Forester of the Year is someone who upholds and demonstrates values associated with a dedication to forestry and responsible management of forest resources.
+The Community Tree Advocate of the Year is someone who upholds and demonstrates values associated with a dedication to forestry and responsible management of forest resources.
 This person is a constructive member and dedicated volunteer within their community and is currently not employed as a forester or in a related field.

 Palo Verde Award for Urban Forestry Enhancement